-I’m a postdoctoral research fellow advised by Nils Gehlenborg at the Department of Biomedical Informatics at Harvard University.
+I’m a postdoctoral research fellow advised by Nils Gehlenborg at the Department of Biomedical Informatics at Harvard Medical School.
 I am also the DEI committee of the Department of Biomedical Informatics and an accessibility ambassador at Harvard through Whole Me Campaign.
 I received my PhD in Computer Science and Engineering from Seoul National University where I studied Human–Computer Interaction and Visualization under the supervision of Jinwook Seo at the HCI Lab.

 Latest News